-Expoential, logarithmic and trigonometric functions and their graphs, complex numbers, inverse functions.
+Exponential, logarithmic and trigonometric functions and their graphs, inverse functions, complex numbers.

-This course treats the (non-algebraic) functions needed by the student entering the regular calculus sequence (151, 152, ...).
+This course treats the (non-algebraic) functions needed by the student entering the regular calculus sequence (151, 152,...)
 The purpose of Math 150 is to prepare the student for Math 151 (calculus).
 With 148, the course covers traditional pre-calculus mathematics.

-Students with majors in the College of Engineering and the College of Mathematics and Physical Sciences generally elect this course.
-Some students in the College of Agriculture, Education and the College of Biological Sciences also elect this course.
+Students with majors in the College of Engineering and the College of Mathematics and Physical Sciences generally take this course.
+Some majors in the College of Agriculture, Education and the College of Biological Sciences also require this course.

-The students in this course have a wide range of interests but all need to take calculus.
+The students in this course have a wide range of interests and most need to take calculus.
 Students should be placed in Math 150 only if they have a strong algebra background and are well motivated.